Iaryan-21/iaryan-21.github.io/_pages/about.md

 ## Expertise

 I have experience in developing and deploying AI solutions from conception to implementation, with experience spanning:
-- Image Processing
+- Computer Vision
 - Robotics Development
-- Large Language Models Integration and Development
+- LLM Integration and Development
-- Neural Architecture Design
+- Neural Architectures
 - System Integration